MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-intro.md

 ## Authentication vs. authorization

-First, we need to make a distinction between authentication and authorization.
 Authentication dictates who can log in to a system while authorization determines what a user can access within a system.